KalvinGamboa/OnlinePalengke/README.md

 ---
 ### Requirements:

-For this version, the program can be opened using Java installed on computers.
-Versions for android users might be added on future updates.
+For this version, the program can be opened using Java installed on Windows, Mac, or Linux that support intellij.
+Versions for android users will be added on future updates.

 ---
 ### Setting up the Project in IntelliJ: